amcampbell1975/wiidestroyboxes/README.md

 # wiidestroyboxes
-A DofE project about destroying boxes that will run on the wii.
+Wiidestroyboxes is my DofE project that will run on the wii

+The game will be about destroying boxes by using with the wii remotes.

 # The old game (Made in godot)